taylorwood/taylorwood.github.io/about.md

 Circa 2012 I got a copy of [The Little Schemer](https://mitpress.mit.edu/books/little-schemer) and decided I must become a functional programmer.
 Since then I've been writing F# and Clojure and loving every minute of it!

+My professional work has involved areas such as print, journalism, data mining and classification, finance, online grocery, and e-commerce.

 I live in Chicago, IL and like to [play music](http://www.daytrotter.com/seafarer/daytrotter-studio-january-18-2011.html) (guitar, piano, drums, vuvuzela), listen to music, see live music, take pictures, eat delicious food, drink delicious midwestern beer, and contribute to open-source software whenever possible.